sghaskell/integrations/collectd-docker/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-docker/img/integrations_docker.png) Docker

-_This directory consolidates all the metadata associated with the Docker plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/docker-collectd-plugin)_
+This directory consolidates all the metadata associated with the Docker plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/docker-collectd-plugin).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)